 From the early days of object oriented programming, there is a practice of using (rather abusing) inheritance.
-Many developers are comfortable defining
+Many developers find comfort in defining an

 Let's try to create a system having different types of users (